 Caricom dismayed at new developments in Guyana

-GEORGETOWN, Guyana (CMC) — The Caribbean Community (Caricom) yesterday expressed concern at the developments in Guyana, where the official results of the disputed March 2 regional and general election is yet to be officially released.
+GEORGETOWN, Guyana (CMC)— The Caribbean Community (Caricom) today expressed concern at the developments in Guyana, where the official results of the disputed March 2 regional and general election are yet to be officially released.

-But she noted that “regrettably, we have seen a level of gamesmanship that has left much to be desired and has definitely not portrayed our Caribbean region in the best light.
+Instead, she said that what has been playing out is "a level of gamesmanship that has left much to be desired and has definitely not portrayed our Caribbean region in the best light".

-“This is definitely not our finest hour and we must not shy away from that reality,” she said.
-She added further that Caricom “is concerned at reports that the chief elections officer has submitted a report to the Guyana Elections Commission [GECOM] which is contrary to the directions given by the commission, and which does not reflect the results of the recount process as certified by the very staff of the Guyana Elections Commission and witnessed by representatives of the political parties.
+“This is definitely not our finest hour and we must not shy away from that reality,” she said, adding that Caricom is concerned at reports that the Chief Elections Officer has submitted a report to the Guyana Elections Commission (GECOM) which is contrary to the directions given by the commission and which does not reflect the results of the recount process as certified by the very GECOM staff and witnessed by representatives of the political parties.

 The Trinidad-based Caribbean Court of Justice (CCJ), Guyana's highest court, Tuesday said that it would issue an order that will continue to put on hold the Court of Appeal ruling regarding the disputed elections.

-The CCJ has informed all parties to the dispute that it “will no later than Wednesday 24th June, 2020 issue an order that (a) maintains the status quo until further order; (b) orders the holding of a CMC [case management conference] in this matter on Thursday 25th June, 2020 at 3:00 pm with a view towards (c) a full hearing of all the matters in dispute on Wednesday, 1st July, 2020 at 10:00 am”.
+The CCJ has informed all parties to the dispute that it “will no later than Wednesday June 24, 2020 issue an Order that (a) maintains the status quo until further order; (b) orders the holding of a CMC (case management conference) in this matter on Thursday June 25, 2020 at 3:00 pm (local time) with a view towards (c) a full hearing of all the matters in dispute on Wednesday July 1, 2020 at 10:00 am”

-The statement by the CCJ came after Chief Elections Officer Keith Lowenfield on Tuesday submitted his report to the chairperson of GECOM, showing that the ruling coalition A Partnership for National Unity (APNU) had won the disputed elections.
+The statement by the CCJ comes after the Chief Elections Officer, Keith Lowenfield, on Tuesday submitted his report to the GECOM chairperson showing that the ruling coalition, A Partnership for National Unity (APNU), had won the disputed elections.

-In his letter to the GECOM chairperson, retired Justice Claudette Singh, Lowenfield said that he had “taken note of the guidance of the Court of Appeal…in the preparation of my report under Section 96 of the Representation of the People's Act”.
+In his letter to the chairperson, retired Justice Claudette Singh, the Chief Elections Officer said that he had “taken note of the guidance of the Court of Appeal…in the preparation of my report under Section 96 of the Representation of the People's Act”

 He said that his report contains “a table showing the credible and valid votes cast in accordance with the Representation of the People's Act”.